ottodevs/mustekala/README.md

 ## Overview

-Mustekala is a patch of `go-ethereum`, to assist the client on obtaining information about the ethereum network.
+Mustekala is a patch for `go-ethereum`, to assist the client on obtaining information about the ethereum network.

 ### What information can I get from musteka.la